cbecquart/ICSpyLab/docs/getting_started/custom_compselect.rst

     Shape after ICS and manual component selection: (150,)

-However, if you want to integrate the component selection step into a pipeline, you might want to implement this step during the ICS fit method.
-To do so, recall that the method_select parameter of an :class:`ICS` instance is (if not None) a callable returning a :class:`ComponentSelect` object.
-Each :class:`ComponentSelect` have the following attributes: label, components, n_components, component_names, info.
+While manual slicing of `X_ics`` is sufficient for exploratory analysis, integrating the selection step into the :class:`icspylab.ICS` estimator is recommended when building pipelines or performing model selection.
+To do so, recall that the ``method_select`` parameter of an :class:`ICS` instance is
+(if not None) a callable returning a :class:`ComponentSelect` object.
+The :class:`ComponentSelect` object acts as a container describing which invariant components are retained and how they map back to the original feature space.
+Each :class:`ComponentSelect` has the following attributes: label, components, n_components, component_names, info.

-After the component computation, during the component selection step of the ICS fit method, method_select is called with the following parameters:
+After the component computation, during the component selection step of the ICS :meth:`icspylab.ICS.fit` method, ``method_select`` is called with the following parameters:
     - X (ndarray): Data to fit the ICS model, where rows are samples and columns are features.
     - W (ndarray): Transformation matrix in which each row contains the coefficients of the linear transformation to the corresponding invariant coordinate.
     - kurtosis (ndarray): Generalized kurtosis values.
     - skewness (ndarray): Skewness values.
-    - **select_args: Other arguments from the parameter select_args of the ICS object.
+    - **select_args: Other arguments from the parameter ``select_args`` of the ``ICS`` object.

 The method to select the last component is then: